“[T]he word transparency [is] the ‘most opaque in the trade policy lexicon.’” Sylvia Ostry

 When I wrote the chapter on IP for my book, in fact there were various copies of the IP Abuse Guidelines of SAIC circulating, but none had been made available for public comment.
 Much has changed since then.
 In recent years, many laws and regulations have been subject to multiple opportunities for commenting at different stages of legislative drafting.
 Along with copyright law amendments, these guidelines have been very long in the making with many such commenting opportunities.
 As with the copyright law amendments, I also believe that comments on these IP abuse guidelines are not only intended to enhance the quality of the subject legislation, but also intended to show support for legislation that may be subject to claims of different agencies.

-The current AML policy environment is also suggestive of the type of IP environment that Martin Dimitrov outlined in his book Piracy and the State: The Politics of Intellectual Property Rights in China, where he attributed China’s inconsistent enforcement to campaign based, redundant approaches, responsive to external pressures, and unduly complex.
+The current AML policy environment is suggestive of the type of IP environment that Martin Dimitrov outlined in his book Piracy and the State: The Politics of Intellectual Property Rights in China, where he attributed China’s inconsistent enforcement to campaign-based efforts, redundant approaches, responsiveness to external pressures, and unduly complex enforcement efforts.
 I previously blogged that one important step might be for the State Council to take a more active role in this area, consistent with current plans to reform China’s legislative process.
 Another, small positive first step might be for the AML-related agencies to publish an annual report which outlines their policy and enforcement mechanisms, much as is currently done for other areas, such as intellectual property, and which forces a degree of coordination.

 I hope to post comments from others on this draft later on this blog.